kevinpanaro/esp8266_micropython/README.md

 2. When a color is picked, the relative brightness of that color is set on the brightness slider
 3. When a color is picked, and the brightness slider moved, the current color moves as well

+###Short and Sweet
+All you  need is the all-in-modules.bin and colors.py. flash all-in-modules.bin to the board, and copy colors.py to the board, named as main.py.

 ###Setup the Board:
 I used [esptool.py](https://github.com/themadinventor/esptool) to flash the micropython to the board